Brantwood

 Brantwood is a historic house museum in Cumbria, England, overlooking Coniston Water.
-It has been the home of a number of prominent people.
-The house and grounds are administered by a charitable trust, the house being a museum dedicated to John Ruskin, one of its final owners.
-Brantwood is recorded in the National Heritage List for England as a designated Grade II* listed building, and buildings in the grounds are also listed.
+It has been the home to a number of prominent individuals.
+The house and grounds are administered by a charitable trust, the house serving as a museum dedicated to John Ruskin, one of its final owners.
+Brantwood is recorded in the National Heritage List for England as a Grade II* listed building, and several buildings within the grounds are also listed.